inesc-id/dclaims-pm/building_blocks/demos/clickbait/readme.md

 # Clickbait Buster

-This demo is a proof of concept of the Clickbait Buster.
+This demo is a proof of concept of the Clickbait Buster using the [Hypercerts](https://github.com/inesc-id/hypercerts-pm/blob/master/hypercerts-architecture.md) architecture.
 It's goal is to allow users to verify news articles' titles.

 ## Instructions
 0. Install [npm and nodejs](https://www.npmjs.com/get-npm).